nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. Ward doctor <u>searches for a patient</u>.
-2. Patientist shows the details of the patient.
-3. Ward doctor chooses to add instruction or prescription to the selected patient.
+2. Ward doctor chooses to add instruction or prescription to the selected patient.
-4. Patientist requests for the content of the instruction or prescription.
+3. Patientist requests for the content of the instruction or prescription.
-5. Ward doctor enters an instruction or prescription.
+4. Ward doctor enters an instruction or prescription.
-6. Patientist adds the instruction or prescription to the details of the patient.
+5. Patientist adds the instruction or prescription to the details of the patient.

     Use case ends.
 ___